-The maximum number of campers per session is 14.
-At least one staff and one college intern will lead each camp, and one or two high school student volunteers may assist as well.
+The maximum number of campers per session varies from 10-20 campers.
+At least one staff and one volunteer will lead each camp.

 What safety guidelines will be in place?

-Guidelines will be in place, based on the Commonwealth’s applicable regulations at the time of the camp, to ensure the wellness of participants.
-Masks are required for all campers and teachers while indoors and when social distancing isn’t possible outdoors.
+Safety precautions will be in place.
+Masks are recommended for all campers and teachers while indoors and when social distancing isn’t possible outdoors.
 The use of hand sanitizer and frequent hand washing will be encouraged.
 Many activities will take place outside, and social distancing will be observed during all activities.
 Please review the safety guidelines with your camper each morning.

 How do I register?

 Online registration is preferred and is available at Maymont.org/summer-camps.
-If you are unable to register online, contact the Maymont education team at 804-358-7168.
+If you are unable to register online, contact us or call 804-358-7166, ext.
+304.

 Where do I drop off/pick up my child?